When war broke out in Sudan on April 15, 2023, it was sudden, unexpected and decades in the making.

 We foster participation since people and communities need to actively participate in creating solutions to the poverty and injustice that affects their own lives.

-Inter Pares is committed to ensuring clear, transparent, and positive contact with our donors.
-All staff members share a collective responsibility to ensure that our supporters’ donations are used well.
+Inter Pares is committed to ensuring clear, transparent and positive contact with our donors.
+All staff members share a collective responsibility to ensure that your donations are used well.

-In 2015, Inter Pares total expenses amounted to $4,767,262.
-Over 65% of Inter Pares’ total expenses are funds sent to social justice counterparts working in Africa, Asia, Latin America, and Canada.
+In 2022, Inter Pares' total expenses amounted to $7,850,558.
+About 68% of Inter Pares’ total expenses were funds sent to social justice counterparts working in Africa, Asia, Latin America and Canada.